We're an affiliate

-If you want to DO IT YOURSELF, you should know when to stop the coolant charging process (when it’s already at the right pressure) because the compressed gases injected have the tendency to expand so much and they could be troublesome.
+If you want to DO IT YOURSELF, you should know when to stop the coolant charging process (when it’s already at the correct pressure) because the compressed gases injected tend to expand so much, and they could be troublesome.

 Some cheap coolants could have instructions that may mislead you and confuse you up to the point that you overcharge your car aircon.

-Sure this car problem would be a nice challenge if you are a car tinkerer or a DIY person, but in general, this car AC issue is best passed on to the professionals who know how to do accurate readings and know how to appropriately refill your car aircon system up to the point where they know when to stop.
+Sure, this problem would be a nice challenge if you are a car tinkerer or a DIY person.
+Still, in general, this car AC issue is best passed on to the professionals who know how to do accurate readings and know how to appropriately refill your car aircon system.

 Because your car AC relies on the cooling effect of expanding gases to provide cold air, the amount of these gases in your air conditioning need to be pretty accurate.

-If there’s not enough room in your air conditioning system for these gases to expand properly it’s not going to be able to function. if you recently topped up your AC system you may notice a few signs that the new system is overcharged, and things are not working the way they should.
+If there’s not enough room in your air conditioning system for these gases to expand appropriately, it’s not going to be able to function.
+If you recently topped up your AC system, you may notice a few signs that the new system is overcharged and things are not working the way they should.

 If you’re experiencing any of these when you try to turn on the AC to cool down, then you definitely need to have this problem looked at.

-You will know that your car AC is functioning properly if after you press the operation button on the AC, it comes on almost immediately and infuses your car interior with cool air.
-If you haven’t used your vehicle for a few days or more, give it a minute or two before it can deliver to you cool air.
+You know that your car’s AC functions correctly when you press the operation switch on your dashboard, comes on almost immediately, and infuses your car’s interior with cool air.
+If you haven’t used your vehicle for a few days or more, give it a minute or two before it delivers to you cool air.

 But you should already know that there’s something wrong when it’s only the fan that seems to be working and there’s no cooling happening at all.